Ecclesiastes 7 – Trying to Find a Better Way

 For anger rests in the bosom of fools.

 a.
-It is better to hear the rebuke of the wise than for a man to hear the song of fools: The Preacher continues his previous thought, that man finds wisdom in adversity and suffering than in ease and comfort.
+It is better to hear the rebuke of the wise than for a man to hear the song of fools: The Preacher continues his previous thought, that man finds wisdom in adversity and suffering rather than in ease and comfort.
 The laughter of the fool is nothing more than a momentary sound, leaving nothing of substance behind.

 i.
 “The pun ‘Like the sound of sirim (thorns) under the sir (pot, cauldron)’ is caught by Moffatt’s Like nettles crackling under kettles.
 Thorns were a rapidly burning, easily extinguishable fuel in the ancient world.”
 (Eaton)